EygonZhang/FX-BEMS/README.md

 * Click **Run** to start the solver.
 * Depending on selected options:
   * You will be prompted to enter linear parameters `a` and `b` for chord and/or pitch distribution.
   * If using XFoil, specify start and end angle of attack (AOA).
 Start by setting starting AOA to \-ve values and increase to 0 if convergence issues in Xfoil occur.
 Ending AOA should be less than or equal to the maximum pitch angle of the blade.
+  * The path of xfoil.exe must be pasted when prompted
 * Parameters can be edited before or after running via the ***Back*** button and rerun.

 **Error Handling:**